 Opportunities for students to develop British values with regard to the rule of law include the tutor and assembly programme.
-Activities such as those exploring healthy relationships and drugs/alcohol use, along with visits from authorities such as the police, reinforce this message.
+Activities such as those exploring healthy relationships and drugs/alcohol use, along with visits from authorities such as the police, reinforce this message in PSHE lessons.

-Workshops and assemblies help students to stay safe with regard to issues such as knife crime or child sexual exploitation.
-Within drama lessons students discuss issues such as the change in British law regarding capital punishment which may be explored through real life events.
+Workshops and assemblies help students to stay safe with regard to issues such as knife crime, county lines, sexual harassment or child sexual exploitation.